oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     key_file=<path to your private keyfile> # TODO
     ```

 16. Modify the last line to be the path to your private key file.
 In the example below, substitute `your-private-key-file.pem` with your own private key file name.
+Remove the **# TODO** text.

     ```text
-    $ <copy>key_file=~/.oci/your-private-key-file.pem</copy>
+    <copy>key_file=~/.oci/your-private-key-file.pem</copy>
     ```

 17. Save and close (press **Escape**, and then enter **:wq**).

-## Task 6: Compile the Java file
+## Task 6: Compile a Java file

-In this task, you use the `javac` command to compile the `DataSafeRestAPIClientExample.java` file.
+Use the `javac` command to compile the `DataSafeRestAPIClientExample.java` file.
 The following two variables are already set in Cloud Shell.
 You can use these when compiling and running the Java program.

 - `$OCI_JAVA_SDK_LOCATION` = `/usr/lib64/java-oci-sdk`
-- `$OCI_JAVA_SDK_FULL_JAR_LOCATION` = `/usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-3.2.1.jar`
+- `$OCI_JAVA_SDK_FULL_JAR_LOCATION` = `/usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-version.jar`

 1. Copy `DataSafeRestAPIClientExample.java` to your current directory (`~/.oci`).